Spring 2024 D-Clearance

 As in past semesters, students will need to obtain the instructor’s permission to receive D-clearance and add an ENGL course during the Add/Drop period (though our large GE classes remain open registration through the first week).
-While all ENGL classes will have in-person instruction for Fall 2023, we now follow a remote approval process (no physical signatures are necessary).
+While all ENGL classes will have in-person instruction for Spring 2024, we now follow a remote approval process (no physical signatures are necessary).
 The process is as follows:

 -Please email the instructor of the course, from your USC email account, to see whether they will permit you to be a late addition.
 Be sure to include your USC ID number (please note: this is always very helpful to include in university communications), your major(s) (or minor if ENGL/NRST), and the specific 5-digit section number of the course you are requesting to add.